Types of residence permission for non-EEA nationals

 Visitors and others who are not allowed to work

 If you are coming to Ireland as a visitor, a tourist, the spouse, civil partner or dependant of an employment permit holder, or in order to receive medical treatment, you will get a stamp number 3 on your passport.
+(However, a spouse or de-facto partner of a Critical Skills Employment Permit holder can get stamp number 1 on their passport which allows them to work.)

 If you have a stamp 3 you will not be entitled to work or engage in any business or profession while in Ireland.
 The length of time that this stamp is valid will depend on your circumstances.
 Guidelines to the immigration arrangements for ministers of religion and lay volunteers are on inis.gov.ie For further information contact Unit2ResidenceDivision@justice.ie.